Mahmoud-M-Mustafa/Software-Maintenance-and-Evolution-sp21/evolving the editor/README.md

 # Anubis IDE
-It's an **open source** IDE code Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .
+This project is an evolution to the Anubis ide which is an **open source** IDE code Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .

 (![Anubis](https://www13.0zz0.com/2020/07/22/02/845694578.png))

 # Objective
 - This is a simple IDE which will allow you to perform some basic functionalities, created by Anubis Graduation project team in faculty of engineering Ainshams university, supervisor (Professor: **Ayman Bahaa**)
-- The goal of the Anubis IDE was to provide a simple environment to write, edit, compile, and run micropython codes. but It's now an open-source editor which you can freely access and develop.
+- The goal of the Anubis IDE was to provide a simple environment to write, edit, compile, and run micropython and c_sharp codes. but It's now an open-source editor which you can freely access and develop.
 - We developed Anubis IDE using PYQT5 .
 - PyQt5 is a library that lets you use the Qt GUI framework from Python.
 Qt itself is written in C++.
 By using it from Python, you can build applications much more quickly while not sacrificing much of the speed of C++.